Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 ClickForest results after 6 months:

-An average of 180 extra organic visitors/month
+Average 180 additional organic visitors/month

 3.2% conversion rate (our SME average)

-Average client value: €1,400 (our data)
+Average customer value: €1.400 (our data)

-ROI: 1020% (€7,650 profit on €750 investment)
+ROI: 1020% (€7.650 profit on €750 investment)

-Client quote - Vanhie (construction company): "ClickForest's keyword strategy has generated 47 new projects for us in 9 months.
+Client quote - Vanhie (construction company): "ClickForest's keyword strategy generated 47 new projects for us in 9 months.
 ROI of 890% - best investment ever."

 Sector-specific keyword strategies (ClickForest expertise)